rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Old Covenant

-Much of the Book of Isaiah addresses the old covenant, that is, Israel's continuous cycle of salvation, rebellion, and exile.
+The primary context of the Book of Isaiah is the old covenant, that is, Israel's continuous cycle of salvation, rebellion, and exile.
-It is part of the larger narrative theme that started in Genesis and is fulfilled in the person of Christ Jesus.
+This is part of the larger narrative theme that started in Genesis and is fulfilled in the person of Christ Jesus.
 Specifically it is concerning God's mercy and man's rebellion, culminating in man's salvation through Christ's perfect love for mankind.

-This pattern persists into the Messianic age, exactly as Isaiah prophecied.
+Importantly, this pattern persists into the Messianic age, exactly as Isaiah prophecied.
 We see the same patterns unfolding all around us, even to this day.

 !!! quote "Isaiah 3:4-5"